loveencounterflow/jseq/README.md

     they're *not* equal (and is probably right in this)
     * A subcase of this: Are two objects equal when they're equal except their prototypes are equal but not identical?
-  * two objects that are of different types are always unequal; likewise,
+  * **Identical Prototypes Proposition**: two objects that are of different types are always unequal;
-    * *two objects whose prototypes are not identical are always unequal*; leading to
+    likewise, *two objects whose prototypes are not identical are always unequal*; leading to
     * we never have to dive into the prototype chain; `return false unless a:: is b::` (JS: `if ( !a.prototype.is( b.prototype ) ) { return false; }`) is sufficient and can be done up front
     * this is because as with [Multiple References](#multiple-references) and [Circularity](#circularity),